sftpplus/sftpplus-docs/src/doc_source/configuration-identity/roles.rst

     unless your configuration contains a rule using the `deny` action.

     The rules are checked from top to bottom.
-    If an action is not explicitly allowed by permissions rule, the process continues to check following defined permissions rules.
+    If an action is not explicitly allowed by the permissions rule, the process continues to check following defined permissions rules.

     For example, to create a role in which administrators are